How To Stop Vomiting During Pregnancy: 15 Home Remedies And Tips

 1. Increase Your Fluid Intake

 Drink 6-8 glasses of water every day.
-Include herbal teas in your diet.
+You can also include herbal teas like chamomile in your diet.
 For quick relief, mix apple cider vinegar and honey in water and drink it.
 This can help relieve the queasy sensation you may experience after vomiting.

 2. Consume Protein-Rich Foods